 Actually I am a beginner in this big internet marketing world, and I have some problems to identify and separate all the elements that there are in it. – Jose

 What to do first…how to not let my ugly/plain (but free) WordPress site hold me back from launching…how to launch when I have zero followers/readership at the moment. – Heather

 Now, I tried to keep some of these as different and varied as possible, but I couldn't deny some themes that continue to keep coming back – what to do first, overwhelm, getting more eyes/traffic to my “stuff”.

 Where Else Can I Look?

 You might think I'd be satisfied by looking at my content and your responses to my emails, but nope…that's just the beginning.

-Check out this video I posted a few weeks ago about yet another way you can find out what people are struggling with or simply want.
+Check out this video I posted about yet another way you can find out what people are struggling with or simply want.
 I basically put my own process of using social media and broke it down into daily tasks that anyone can do to figure out the “what do people want” question.